Stefan485/Artificial-Intelligence-1/README.md

 ### Week 1

 In this exercises we went through some basic python syntax and data structures.

+### Week 2

+In this exercises we explained OOP in python and went through some basic usage examples.
+We also implemented interfaces and problem definition for the search algorithms that we will be using in the next exercises.

+## Contact

+For any auestions, please contact me at: [dejan.gjer@dmi.uns.ac.rs](mailto:dejan.gjer@dmi.uns.ac.rs)